Reformers of Islam

 ![]() |

-Stephen Schwartz Stephen Suleyman Schwartz is a former journalist–he was a staff writer for the San Francisco Chronicle for 10 years–who now serves as the executive director of the Center for Islamic Pluralism.
-He is a Sunni Muslim and a scholar of Wahhabism and Islamist extemism as well as Jewish history in the Balkans.
-Schwartz is the author of The Other Islam: Sufism and the Road to Global Harmony, The Two Faces of Islam: Saudi Fundamentalism and Its Role In Terrorism, and Sarajevo Rose: A Balkan Jewish Notebook. |
+Stephen Suleyman Schwartz is the executive director of the Center for Islamic Pluralism.
+A Sunni Muslim and a scholar of Wahhabism and Islamist extremism as well as Jewish history in the Balkans, Schwartz is the author of The Other Islam: Sufism and the Road to Global Harmony, The Two Faces of Islam: Saudi Fundamentalism and Its Role In Terrorism, and Sarajevo Rose: A Balkan Jewish Notebook. |

 ![]() |